dansays/housesitter-instructions/README.md

 ## Meet your four-legged roommate

-As you may already be aware, Beta is on a regimen of immunosuppressive drugs following a relapse of [IMHA](http://scvsec.com/wp-content/uploads/2014/04/Immune-Mediated-Hemolytic-Anemia-Canine.pdf) (Immune Mediated Hemolytic Anemia).
+As you may already be aware, Beta is on a regimen of immunosuppressive drugs following a relapse of [IMHA](http://scvsec.com/wp-content/uploads/2014/04/Immune-Mediated-Hemolytic-Anemia-Canine.pdf) (Immune-Mediated Hemolytic Anemia) and [ITP](http://scvsec.com/wp-content/uploads/2014/04/Immune-Mediated-Thrombocytopenia-Canine.pdf) (Immune-Mediated Thrombocytopenia).
+TL;DR: her immune system attacks and destroys its own platelets and red blood cells.

-Her initial high-dose course of prednisone made her hella thirsty.
-High water input leads to high... output.
-Recognizing the impracticality of taking her on 172 walks a day, we gave in and trained her to go on wee wee pads.

-And while her prednisone dosage—and subsequent ravenous thirst—has since tapered considerably, she has grown accustomed to the convenience and immediacy of peeing and pooping indoors whenever she pleases.
-Old dog, new tricks, something something something.
-It's easier to just let her do her thing.
-(She still gets her morning and evening walks.)

-The pads are strictly single-use, so once soiled, promptly discard and replace, or she'll relieve herself *near* the pad when nature next calls.
-We've found it helpful to leave two pads out before going to bed, just in case.

-Extra pads are in the white Kallax unit next to the kitchen counter, in the blue bottom-left bin.

 Medication is given twice a day.
 Hiding her pills in a dogfood meatball is the easiest way for the medicine to go down.
 Here's the technique we use: